Days of the New (1999 album): Touring and promotion

-In June 1999, the band was tentatively planned to tour in Europe in September before a lengthy US tour in the summer of 2000, but this did not pan out.
-Meeks debuted his new seven-member band lineup on September 4, 1999 at the Ear Xtacy store in Louisville.
-According to Pollstar, the official tour would begin in Pensacola, Florida on October 22; however, Yahoo!
-Music stated that same day that touring would run from October 21 in Chattanooga, Tennessee through November 27 in Louisville, Kentucky.
+In June 1999, the band tentatively planned to tour Europe in September before a lengthy US tour in the summer of 2000, but this did not pan out.
+Meeks debuted his new seven-member band lineup on September 4, 1999, at the Ear Xtacy store in Louisville.
+According to Pollstar, the official tour would begin in Pensacola, Florida, on October 22; however, Yahoo!
+Music stated that same day that touring would run from October 21 in Chattanooga, Tennessee, through November 27 in Louisville, Kentucky.
 The concerts exhibited "more of a dramatic show" and "more of a choreographed direction" compared to previous Days of the New tours.
-This included backdrop screen, stage props, and other effects and, in the words of Travis Meeks, wouldn't be "just a rock 'n' roll show" but " more of a sensory-experience thing."
+This included a backdrop screen, stage props, and other effects and, in the words of Travis Meeks, wouldn't be "just a rock 'n' roll show" but " more of a sensory-experience thing."

-According to Meeks, the band toured for two months in support of Green after which he and Scherzinger had a "small fling."
+According to Meeks, the band toured for two months in support of Green after which he and Scherzinger had a "small fling".
 Despite her already having a boyfriend, Meeks admits to having had a crush on her during this period.
 He later expressed interest in working with her again on his much delayed Days of the New Presents Tree Colors.

 Green features two singles.
-Its lead, "Enemy," charted well and gained music video rotation on MTV.
+Its lead, "Enemy", charted well and gained music video rotation on MTV.
 The track introduced Day of the New's new sound to the mainstream with its unique blend of acoustic and electronic elements.
-A second single, "Weapon and the Wound," features a somber ballad approach heavily showcasing the clarinet.
-It charted at #10 on Mainstream Rock Tracks but did not achieve the success of its predecessor.
+A second single, "Weapon and the Wound", features a somber ballad approach heavily showcasing the clarinet.
+It charted at number 10 on Mainstream Rock Tracks but did not achieve the success of its predecessor.